FrostyJames/Code-Challenge-1/README.md

 ---

-## Challenge 1: Chai Bora Ingredient Calculator
+## Challenge 1: Chai Bora Ingredient Calculator☕

 ### **Description**
 This program calculates the ingredients required to prepare a specified number of **cups of Kenyan chai** based on a standard recipe.